BansheeDevelopment/BeatPress/README.md

   - **Easy Digital Downloads**: Integration for those who prefer the robust EDD ecosystem.
   - **External Service / Redirect Mode**: Redirect customers to external marketplaces like BeatStars or Airbit using your own propage store links, best for SEO.

+## WordPress Plugin Installation
+Create a new folder named ''beatpress'' without quotes on your wp-content/plugins, like this /wp-content/plugins/beatpress and activate it, that's all!

 ### Dashboard
 ![Demo of BeatPress Dashboard](https://github.com/BansheeDevelopment/BeatPress/blob/main/demo_dashboard.jpg)